-Being constantly reminded of how miraculous and sophisticated nature is giving me a greater appreciation of life in general and helps me to link gardening to something deeper beyond the immediate need to feed myself (although that's important too 🙂 ).
+This constant miraculous reminder of nature's sophistication gives us a greater appreciation of life in general.
+You start to link gardening to something deeper beyond the immediate need to feed the body (although that's important too!)

 What is your Plant's Preferred Temperature Range?

-Some of the time-dependent environmental conditions that plants have been found to be sensitive to include the day length, temperature, and weather patterns.
-Since plants have tuned themselves for specific triggers and sensory events, they will grow at a much faster speed when they've determined their optimal time to grow.
+Since plants have tuned themselves for specific triggers and sensory events, they will grow at a much faster speed when they've determined that it is their optimal time to grow.
 Taking advantage of that knowledge will help us maximize the growth curve of the plant.
-Luckily for many common crops, it’s quite easy to find published optimal temperature ranges (for example, temperature range chart).

 What is Photoperiodism?